GitBrincie212/ChronoGrapher/ARCHITECTURE.md

 # Overview & Philosophy
-Chronolog is an unopinionated composable scheduling library built in Rust.
+Chronographer is an unopinionated composable scheduling library built in Rust.
 Its core philosophy is to provide fundamental scheduling primitives that users can compose into complex workflows, rather than follow the typical path of a monolithic, opinionated framework.